Code Repository:

 This page is created to showcase and exchange the use of SGLDBench.
 Reporting bugs, leaving comments, and sharing cool application cases are warmly welcomed!

 SGLDBench is a comprehensive benchmark suite for applying and evaluating material layout strategies to generate stiff, lightweight structural designs in 3D domains, with a special focus on high-resolution designs.
+It has been awarded the Replicability Stamp under the Graphics Replicability Stamp Initiative (GRSI).

 SGLDBench provides a seamlessly integrated simulation and analysis framework, including six reference strategies and a scalable multigrid elasticity solver to efficiently execute these strategies and validate the stiffness of their results.